Unleash/unleash/website/docs/advanced/custom-activation-strategy.md

 You define custom activation strategies on your Unleash instance, either via the admin UI or via the API.
 A strategy contains:

 - A strategy **name**: You'll use this to refer to the strategy in the UI and in code.
+For eg. If you want to create a strategy using which a feature should be enabled for only some particular contact numbers then you can keep the name as ContactNumbers.
 - An optional **description**: Use this to describe what the strategy should do.
-- An optional list of **parameters**: Use this to provide the strategy with arguments it should use in its evaluation.
+- An optional list of **parameters**: This is a very important field when defining your own strategy.
+Use this to provide the strategy with arguments it should use in its evaluation.
+For eg. you can use it in the code like parameters.strategyname

 The strategy **name** is the only required parameter, but adding a good **description** will make it easier to remember what a strategy should do.
 The list of **parameters** lets you pass data from the Unleash instance to the strategy implementation.